-A visit to Nayong Pilipino in Clark Freeport Zone in Pampanga gave us the opportunity to go back in time and embraced our heritage, values and culture.
-This cultural theme park which was once located in Pasay City features replicas of historical sites, tourist spots, native villages and cultural presentations.
-Among the prime attractions are the houses of our national heroes like Dr. Jose Rizal, Apolinario Mabini and the first president of the country, Emilio Aguinaldo.
+A visit to Nayong Pilipino in Clark Freeport Zone in Pampanga gave us the opportunity to go back in time and embrace our heritage, values, and culture.
+This cultural theme park which was once located in Pasay City features replicas of historical sites, tourist spots, native villages, and cultural presentations.
+Among the prime attractions are the houses of our national heroes like Dr. Jose Rizal, Apolinario Mabini, and the first president of the country, Emilio Aguinaldo.

-The Ifugao dancers and the native Ulog house as backdrop
+The Ifugao dancers and the native Ulog house as a backdrop

-After the excitement and disappointment in watching the 21st hot air balloon, we headed to Nayong Pilipino which is few kilometers away from the fiesta ground.
-Since I haven’t been to this cultural park when I was a kid (except my mother), I was excited to step inside together with my family, niece and nephews.
+After the excitement and disappointment of watching the 21st hot air balloon, we headed to Nayong Pilipino which is few kilometers away from the fiesta ground.
+Since I haven’t been to this cultural park when I was a kid (except my mother), I was excited to step inside together with my family, niece, and nephews.

 taking a rest in Kalinga Village

 Parking was full when we arrived in the vicinity.
 We waited for several minutes and later we were given a better space under the shade of the trees.
-I paid the entrance fee of Php150.00 per head which applies both to children and adult.
-Senior citizen is Php120.
+I paid the entrance fee of Php150.00 per head which applies both to children and adults.
+The senior citizen is Php120.

 After an appetizing meal, we now started exploring the whole theme park.

-We first visited the Kalinga Village which features the traditional elevated houses, the octagonal Giletob and the rectangular Piletong.
-Inside these houses were native bags hanged on walls, kitchen utensils, cooking area and hanging woods that served as a closet.
+We first visited the Kalinga Village which features the traditional elevated houses, the octagonal Giletob, and the rectangular Piletong.
+Inside these houses were native bags hanged on walls, kitchen utensils, cooking areas, and hanging woods that served as a closet.
 Outside the giletob, was the Usong and Pambayo (wooden mortar and pestle) which attracted visitors before getting inside the traditional house.

 The Giletob native house with the wooden mortar and pestle